pallets/jinja/docs/faq.rst

     {% endfor %}

 Please keep in mind that even though you may put such things into templates it still isn't a good idea.
-Queries should go into the view code and now the template!
+Queries should go into the view code and not the template!

 Isn't it a terrible idea to put Logic into Templates?